meain/esa/README.md

 esa "set an alarm for 2 hours from now"

 # Use esa's investigations to learn
-esa show-history 7 | esa "convert this interaction into a doc"
+esa --show-history 7 | esa "convert this interaction into a doc"
 ```

+The operations you can do and questions you can ask depends on the agent config.
+While the real power of ESA comes from the fact that you can create custom agents, the default builtin agent can do some basic stuff.

 > 💡 **Tip**: The default agent provides basic system functions.
 See the [Agent Creation Guide](./docs/agents.md) to create specialized agents.